crytic/medusa/README.md

 ### Configuration file driven

-The preferred method to use medusa to enter your project directory (hardhat directory, or directory with your contracts), then execute the following command:
+The preferred method to use medusa is to enter your project directory (hardhat directory, or directory with your contracts), then execute the following command:

 ```console